chef/bento/README.md

 Since Packer tries to log in with user `vagrant` but it was not created successfully in the pre-seed phase, it is unable to connect to the machine and the packaging process stops.

-By default, when cloning this repository, git should normalized `ks.cfg`, `preseed.cfg` and `*.sh` to Unix line endings and `*.bat` to Windows line endings, thanks to the [.gitattributes](.gitattributes) file in the repository.
-However, if it's not the case, convert the offending files so they have the correct line endings.
+By default, when cloning this repository, git should normalize `ks.cfg`, `preseed.cfg` and `*.sh` to Unix line endings and `*.bat` to Windows line endings, thanks to the [.gitattributes](.gitattributes) file in the repository.
+However, if it's not the case because you have overridden line-ending conversion in your own git configuration, convert the offending files so they have the correct line endings.

 ## Bugs and Issues